awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.RDS.md

 # Using Elastic Beanstalk with Amazon Relational Database Service<a name="AWSHowTo.RDS"></a>

-AWS Elastic Beanstalk provides support for running Amazon Relational Database Service \(Amazon RDS\) instances in your Elastic Beanstalk environment\.
+AWS Elastic Beanstalk provides support for [running Amazon Relational Database Service \(Amazon RDS\) instances in your Elastic Beanstalk environment](using-features.managing.db.md)\.
 This works great for development and testing environments\.
 However, it isn't ideal for a production environment because it ties the lifecycle of the database instance to the lifecycle of your application's environment\.

 **Note**
 If you haven't used a DB instance with your application before, try adding one to a test environment with the Elastic Beanstalk console first\.
 This lets you verify that your application is able to read environment properties, construct a connection string, and connect to a DB instance before you add VPCs and security group configuration to the mix\.
-See  for details\.
+See [Adding a Database to Your Elastic Beanstalk Environment](using-features.managing.db.md) for details\.

 To decouple your database instance from your environment, you can run a database instance in Amazon RDS and configure your application to connect to it on launch\.
 This enables you to connect multiple environments to a database, terminate an environment without affecting the database, and perform seamless updates with blue/green deployments\.